gchq/stroom-docs/quick-start-guide/running/running.md

 ## Getting and Running Stroom

-There are several options to get Stroom running and by far the quickest and easiest is to use Docker.
+There are several options to get Stroom running and by far the quickest and easiest is to use Docker and specifically Docker-Compose.
 If you're new to [Docker](https://www.docker.com/what-docker) then you might want to follow their [getting started guide](https://www.docker.com/products/docker) first.
 Otherwise you can follow our [quick guide](/dev-guide/docker-running.md).

-If you're really interested here are your full options for running Stroom:
+Here are your full options for running Stroom:

 * [Run using a Docker Hub image (recommended)](/dev-guide/docker-running.md#using-a-pre-built-docker-hub-image)
 * [Run using a release](/install-guide/stroom-app-install.md)